quotidian-ennui/parquet-cli-wrapper/README.md

 ## Ongoing tinkering

-- Fun and games with publishing the output of `make dist` as a release?
+- [x] Fun and games with publishing the output of `make dist` as a release?
-- Update cli to detect github releases of `parquet-mr?` and create corresponding bundles?
+- [x] Update cli to detect github releases of `parquet-mr?` and create a PR
-- Create a wrapper jar file that has the appropriate `META-INF/MANIFEST.MF` that means I don't need to cobble a classpath together?
+- [ ] Create a wrapper jar file that has the appropriate `META-INF/MANIFEST.MF` that means I don't need to cobble a classpath together?
-- Making the release available in my personal scoop bucket?
+- [x] Making the release available in my personal scoop bucket?
+- [ ] Create a .cmd equivalent of the shell script